 I expect familiarity with the real an complex numbers.

 We will start the course with a quick overview of the real and complex numbers numbers.
 We will then review some basic point set topology, metric spaces, compact and connected sets.
 Next topic are sequences and series, mostly of complex numbers, however the basic concepts of convergence will be described in the more general setting of metric spaces.
-We then consider functions defined and with values on arbitrary metric spaces, and we define limits, continuity, and connections to compactness and connectedness.
-We then specialize to real valued functions defined on an interval or the real line.
-We study differentiation properties and Riemman-Stieltjes integrals of such functions.
-At this point we are ready to study sequences and series of real-valued functions, and their interplay with integrations and differentiation, here the concept of uniform convergence is crucial.
+We will consider functions defined and with values on arbitrary metric spaces, and we will define limits, continuity, and connections to compactness and connectedness.
+We will then specialize to real valued functions defined on an interval or the real line.
+We will study differentiation properties and Riemman-Stieltjes integrals of such functions.
+At this point we will be ready to study sequences and series of real-valued functions, and their interplay with integrations and differentiation, here the concept of uniform convergence is crucial.
 Time permitting we will study power series, Fourier series, and the classical Stone-Weierstrass approximation theorem.

 Prerequisites: Advanced calculus and linear algebra, or permission from the instructor.